Stephi5926/Stephi5926/README.md

 - 👋 Hi, I’m @Stephi5926
-- 👀 I’m interested in Web e
+- 👀 I’m interested in Web development
-- 🌱 I’m currently learning HTML and CSS ...
+- 🌱 I’m currently learning and that won't end
-- 💞️ I’m looking to collaborate on .flowers
+- 💞 I’m looking to collaborate on concepts, codes,ideas.
-- 📫 How to reach me ...
+- 📫 How to reach me -leave notes-more later

 <!---
 Stephi5926/Stephi5926 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.